-Before handling the Load Sharing Module, read page ii, Electrostatic Discharge Awareness.
+Before handling the Load Sharing Module, read the Electrostatic Discharge Awareness section in the front of this manual.
 Be careful when unpacking the Load Sharing Module.
 Check the unit for signs of damage such as bent or dented panels, scratches, and loose or broken parts.
 Notify the shipper of any damage.